webdesignsbytom/webdesignsbytom/README.md

   <img src="https://img.shields.io/badge/Wordpress-21759B?style=for-the-badge&logo=wordpress&logoColor=white" alt="c++">
 </div>

-### About me
+## About me
-5 years as head of electronics at Antex Electronics, where I learned to work with C/C++ for old machine code and circuit design working with Arduino boards.
+<p>5 years as head of electronics at Antex Electronics, where I learned to work with C/C++ for old machine code and circuit design working with Arduino boards.</p>
-3 years self-employed web developer and graphic designer using MERN and similar skill stacks.
+<p>3 years self-employed web developer and graphic designer using MERN and similar skill stacks.</p>
-2 years and currently employed as an app designer using .Net products including MAUI and Blazor for 3D printer software.
+<p>2 years and currently employed as an app designer using .Net products including MAUI and Blazor for 3D printer software.</p>

 ## Interests
 I especially like combining my love of electrical engineering and programming, so C/C++ based Arduino projects are a big hobby of mine.